-FirebirdDbComparer is pure managed .NET library that allows comparing of two Firebird databases and producing alter script to get the target database to the sources’ structure.
+FirebirdDbComparer is a .NET library that allows comparing of two Firebird databases and producing alter script to get the target database to the sources’ structure.

 Firebird 2.5 (any edition) is supported.
-Firebird 3.0 (any edition) is supported with exception of DDL triggers, BOOLEAN data type and identity column type.
+Firebird 3.0 (any edition) is supported.

 FirebirdDbComparer.Compare.Comparer.ForTwoDatabases providing connection strings (in .NET (FirebirdClient) format) for source and target and